m1gwings/summaries/swe-2/cheatsheet.md

 ### Language

-What follows has been inspired and (_partially_) adapted from `https://alloy.readthedocs.io/en/latest/index.html`.
+What follows has been inspired and adapted from `https://alloy.readthedocs.io/en/`.

 As we've already seen (_for example when discussing about class diagrams for RE_) in order to model a domain we must define some **entities**, the **relationships among them**, and finally some **properties** (regarding the entities and their relationships) which are assumed to hold.